 Social Business Predictions for 2017: A Multi Function Responsibility

 In 2014, I wrote the post “All Aboard The Social Business Bus, But Who’s Driving?”.
 In all honesty, nothing has really changed.
-In some organisations employee communications will lead the charge.
-In others, mainly the tech sector, sales are leading with social selling programs.
+Some organisations employee communications will lead the charge.
+Other companies, mainly the tech sector, sales are leading with social selling programs.

 When all said and done, I believe that 2017 will be the year when we see more collaboration across the business.
 Departments will begin to recognise the benefit that a social business culture brings to their area of responsibility.
 HR, Marketing, Sales and Internal/Employee Communications will unite under this common objective.